huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

     -----END ENCRYPTED PRIVATE KEY-----
     ```
     {{< hint "info" >}}
-  **Important:** The command above to generate an encrypted key prompts for a passphrase to grant access to the key.
+  **Important:** The preceding command to generate an encrypted key prompts for a passphrase to grant access to the key.
 We recommend using a passphrase that complies with PCI DSS standards to protect the generated private key.
-Additionally, we recommend storing the passphrase in a secure location.
-When using an encrypted key to connect to Snowflake, you will need to input the passphrase during the initial connection.
-The use of the passphrase is only for protecting the private key; it's never to sent to Snowflake servers.
+We also recommend storing the passphrase in a secure location.
+When using an encrypted key to connect to Snowflake, you need to input the passphrase during the initial connection.
+The passphrase only protects the private key and never reaches Snowflake servers.

-  To generate a long and complex passphrase based on PCI DSS standards, follow the steps below:
+  To generate a long and complex passphrase based on PCI DSS standards, follow these steps:

   - Go to the [PCI Security Standards Document Library](https://www.pcisecuritystandards.org/document_library).
   - For **PCI DSS**, select the most recent version and your desired language.